smguggen/evental/README.md

 ![License](https://img.shields.io/github/license/srcer/events)
 ![Size](https://img.shields.io/bundlephobia/min/@srcer/events)

 Simple, environment-agnostic event handling.
-Use Srcer Events to create and handle custom events that don't depend on the existence of the DOM or on Node's `EventEmitter` class and can be used in any environment.
+Use Srcer Events to create and handle custom events that don't depend on the existence of the DOM or Node and can be used in just about any environment.

 Install
 -------